 1. Benefit to career gained from attendance

 - How the applicant will be participating in the conference, whether presenting a poster or giving a talk.
 NB.
 It is a requirement of the grant that at least an abstract will be presented at the conference.
 During the application process the applicant will be required to submit this abstract for part of the reviewing process.
 In the case of training courses and lab visits where abstracts are not required, the applicant should outline how they will participate and give a brief outline of current research.
-Applicants should include any pertinent information about sessions that will be particularly useful and any speakers that the applicants intends to network with at the event.
+Applicants should include any pertinent information about sessions that will be particularly useful and any speakers that the applicants intend to network with at the event.

 2. Financial need for support